|

 applicants, we are a mountain rescue team, and this implies that the

 team has certain skills and abilities.
-You will be expected to
+You should be able to backpack overnight

 search and tracking, technical rock rescue, and technical snow/ice